 3. Welcome them with open arms

-Be enthusiastic, friendly, and positive.
-Give the new hire a company walkthrough and introduce them to their colleagues at nearby desks first.
-Schedule a team lunch for them to get acquainted with others in their team and make sure their manager meets with them regularly throughout this crucial first week.
+Be enthusiastic, friendly, and positive from day one.
+Give the new hire a company walkthrough and introduce them to their co-workers at nearby desks first.
+Schedule a team lunch for them to get acquainted with others on their team and make sure their manager meets with them regularly throughout this crucial first week.
 It’d be useful to provide the new employee with a checklist or schedule with all the onboarding activities you have planned.

 4. Keep it up

 The onboarding process doesn’t end after the first week is over.
-You need to ensure your new hire has enough basic yet meaningful work to do almost from the beginning.
+You need to ensure your new hire has enough basic yet meaningful work to do almost from the beginning to help build confidence.
 Their manager should have a plan to assign that work and also support their smooth integration into the team.
 Check in with both the new hire and their manager after two weeks and at the end of the new hire’s first month and give them any support they might need.